 - Closer review for higher-risk cases: Those flagged receive further checks, including automated assessments and further document verification, in line with regulatory requirements.

-This layered approach, powered by clear rules to slashes decision times from days to minutes while keeping fraud and compliance firmly in check.
+This layered approach, powered by configurable business rules, helps reduce decision times from days to minutes while maintaining effective fraud prevention and compliance controls.

 Handling Interruptions